MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

         tRef=295.2, 295.5, 295.9, 296.3, 296.7, 297.1, 297.6, 298.1, 298.7, 299.3,
              300.0, 300.7, 301.9, 304.1, 308.0, 315.1, 329.5, 362.3, 419.2, 573.8,

-   set reference values for potential temperature (in Kelvin units) at each model level.
+   set reference values for potential temperature (in kelvins) at each model level.
 The entries are ordered like model level, from surface up to the top.
 Density is calculated from anomalies at each level evaluated with respect to the reference values set here.